abhineet123/MTF/Examples/ReadMe.md

 -   `success = pyMTF.setRegion(corners, id)`

-There is currently no multi threaded version of pyMTF nor does it support acquiring images.
+Unlike mexMTF, there is currently no multi threaded version of pyMTF nor does it support acquiring images.
 These functionalities will be added soon.